-Invitational races - invitational races are eligible for grading if the added or guaranteed money is a minimum of \$100,000 and the race meets the other criteria.
+Invitational races - invitational races are eligible for grading if the added or guaranteed money is a minimum of \$75,000 and the race meets the other criteria.

-Changes in conditions by race - If a race is altered materially in racetrack location, purse or distance or substantially changed on the calendar, or not run for two or more years, this will prompt a review and may result in a change in grade.
+Changes in conditions by race - If a race is altered materially in race-track location, purse or distance or substantially changed on the calendar, or not run for two or more years, this will prompt a review and may result in a change in grade.

 Forced changes in track surface and splitting of races - Beginning in 1999 a graded race scheduled for the turf, but moved to the dirt because the turf course is unsuitable for racing, may be downgraded one grade level for that running only.
-A graded race is not penalized if it is split into divisions with purses of at least \$100,000 per division.
+A graded race is not penalized if it is split into divisions unless the total purse for all divisions is less than 150% of the original purse.